contentful/forma-36/MIGRATION.md

 ### ToggleButton

-On the v4 the `ToggleButton` had a small change on the API to keep it aligned with the new way we use icons on our components.
+In v4, we changed the API of the `ToggleButton` to align it with the new way we use icons on our components.
 For examples:

 ```tsx static=true
 <ToggleButton isActive icon="Calendar">